PopescuFilip/TaskTracker/README.md

 - **Backend:** Built with ASP.NET WebAPI.
 - **Database:** Utilizes Entity Framework Core with SQL Server.
 - **Frontend:** Developed using Blazor for a seamless and responsive user experience.

+## Deploying backend

+Before running the API for the first time, to create the database, it is necessary to run the "update-database" command from Package Manager Console.